acosta109/Covid-19-Dashboard/README.md

 conn.close()
 ```

-<p> We use our newly created SQLite database to create our cases, deaths and vaccinations maps.
+<p> We use our newly created SQLite database to create our cases, deaths and vaccinations maps using a Flask API.
 From these maps we see more densely populated areas see more cases and areas with higher vaccination rates see lower mortaility rates. </p>
 <img width="1440" alt="COVID map" src="https://user-images.githubusercontent.com/119609975/233462069-fec0f6bd-8ffc-4294-8293-6e2518702b2e.png">
 <p> Our second set of visualizations for the COVID-19 data looks at it graphically.
 Our first page contains 4 graphics:
 <ol>